For most of human history, it was widely believed that the Earth was the center of everything.

 Big or small, every application has its own specific model for data, and developers have had to build around that model.
 And that was never really a problem… until it was a major problem.

-The proliferation of app-centric enterprise architecture has created a world where new solutions require custom access controls, lengthy integration projects, and lots and lots of data copying.
+The proliferation of app-centric enterprise architecture has created a world where new solutions require custom access controls, lengthy integration projects, and lots and lots of data replication.
 Every time you want to create a new solution or introduce a new capability, you’re forced to perform these ramp-up tasks of copying data and integrating systems.

 As a result, enterprise architectures are brittle and fickle, and one of the big rules for enterprise IT teams is to avoid changes to the legacy systems at all costs, less they break something critical.
 This is no way for today’s advanced businesses to operate.